 One day some of my buddies were over to the house and I was bragging about that “fixum leaks up” stuff I had discovered.
 They said they were impressed.
 From the looks on their faces, I could see they were skeptical.
-So let’s say I go in the house and get my dad’s old shotgun.
+So let’s say I go into the house and get my dad’s old shotgun.
 Play along with me here.
-The shotgun is not to scare my buddies; it is to demonstrate the effectiveness of my “Leak fixer upper stuff.”
+The shotgun is not to scare my buddies; it is to demonstrate the effectiveness of my “Leak fixer-upper stuff.”

 I fire that old shotgun right at the front of the radiator.
 Just as expected the water pours out.
 I now get out the “leaker solver” can and put some in the radiator.
 Only this time it no work so good.
 The thing continues to leak.

 Some of you are now asking – who would do a thing like that?
 Stay with our analogy here.
 Lots of people do just this thing.
 After taking all that medication to reduce their depression, they go and drink some alcohol.
 Alcohol is a depressant drug.
 So drinking alcohol undoes all the effects of the antidepressant.

 Now some of you are arguing about alcohol being a depressant drug.
 You will tell me that it makes you more energetic.
 With alcohol in you, you want to party, at least until you pass out.
 The truth is that you only think that alcohol perks you up.
 It shuts down the functions of the frontal lobe of the brain and some other parts also.
 So under the influence of alcohol the part of the brain that tells you “hey stupid – don’t do that!” is not working.

 I hope this little tale has offered you a way to understand how an antidepressant might help with depression while not instantly erasing it.
 Hopefully, you also see how mixing psychiatric meds with alcohol and street drugs might be a bad idea.

 Seven David Joel Miller Books are available now!